 If the WG leadership determines that the complaint addresses all of the requirements as set forth in Section 4 above, the WG and the GNSO Council will be informed about the complaint.

-5.2.2 Complaint Committee Formation (a group of GNSO Councilors to provide guidance and input to the WG leadership and GNSO Council leadership in resolving the dispute)
+5.2.2 Complaint Committee Formation (a group of GNSO Councilors to provide guidance and input to the WG leadership and GNSO Council leadership in resolving the disagreement)

 An ad-hoc Complaint Committee, consisting of current/former GNSO Councilors, will be formed within a reasonable time period after the GNSO Council has been informed about the submission of a Section 3.7 complaint.